Air Conditioning Refrigeration

 Advanced Residential Systems

 Presents advanced service techniques for maintenance and repair of residential air conditioning equipment and controls.
 Students learn to troubleshoot and repair major components of a residential air conditioning system.
 Topics include advanced system analysis, measurement of operating efficiency, and inspection and correction of all major components.
-NOTE: Courses offered once a year (fall
+NOTE: Course offered once a year (fall

 Prerequisites: AIRC 110, AIRC 115, AIRC 210, ELEI 101 and ELEI 201 or approval of program coordinator.